seaasses/address-artisan/README.md

 For a complete walkthrough, showing all steps and details, check the [Example](#example) section.

-## BIP44
+## BIP44 compliance

-This tool is not (and cannot be) compliant with [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki).
+This tool is **not** (and cannot be) compliant with [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki).
 But can be used on wallets that are BIP 44 compliant.
 Here is how it works:

 BIP 44 standardizes 5 levels of derivation: